arineng/rdap_bootstrap_server/README.md

     - /help now works instead of giving a 500
     - /help shows the dates of load and dates of the bootstrap files
     - /help limits the URLs in the statistics to 100 per category
+* 1.1.1 - Bugfixes to /help and to parsing of IANA files

 A pre-built version of is available [here](https://github.com/arinlabs/arin_rdap) for Vagrant users.